nautobot/go-nautobot/docs/CircuitType.md

 ### NewCircuitType

-`func NewCircuitType(id string, objectType string, display string, url string, naturalSlug string, circuitCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *CircuitType`
+`func NewCircuitType(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *CircuitType`

 NewCircuitType instantiates a new CircuitType object This constructor will assign default values to properties that have it defined,